 8. You can word a command in many different ways.
-For example, to turn the brass lantern on, you could use any of the following: > LIGHT LAMP. > TURN ON THE LAMP.
+For example, to turn the brass lantern on, you could use any of the following: In fact, if the lamp is the only light source present, just typing LIGHT is enough, since ZORK will assume you meant the lamp.
+But more about that in the next section . . .